Writing Fellowship

 Alexis Simendinger, National Correspondent at The Hill

-Peter Suderman, Features Editor at Reason
+Peter Suderman, Managing Editor at Reason

 Ben Domenech, Co-Founder of The Federalist, Editor-at-Large of The Spectator World

-Romina Boccia, Director of Budget and Entitlement policy at the Cato Institute
+Romina Boccia, Director of Budget and Entitlement Policy at the Cato Institute

-Important Dates – 2023
+Important Dates – 2025

-Fall 2023
+Fall 2025

 How to Apply: